top of page

 When used as directed, DXM is safe and effective.
 But when abused, it can cause harmful side effects.

-Side Effects
+Side Effects of DXM Abuse

 Many DXM-containing medicines also include ingredients like antihistamines or decongestants.
 In large doses, these can lead to serious complications, including liver damage, heart issues, and extreme sedation.
 Some teens mix DXM with alcohol, drugs, or energy drinks, further increasing the risk of harm.